-Members of the public and the media are welcome to attend in-person and virtual sessions of the Court.
+Members of the public and the media are welcome to attend sessions of the Court.
 In some circumstances, either legislation requires, or a judge may order, that a proceeding, or part of a proceeding, be held in private.
 In those circumstances, neither the general public nor the media may be present while Court is in session.

-Given the private and confidential nature of case conferences, including small claims settlement conferences, small claims trial conferences, and family case conferences, only parties and their lawyers, if they have lawyers, may attend an in-person or virtual case conference unless otherwise permitted by the presiding judge.
+Given the private and confidential nature of case conferences, including small claims settlement conferences, small claims trial conferences, and family case conferences, only parties and their lawyers, if they have lawyers, may attend a case conference unless otherwise permitted by the presiding judge.

-1. Access to Virtual Hearings
+1. Access to Remote Hearings

-- 1.1 In this Policy, the term "virtual hearing" refers to a court hearing conducted by audioconference (including telephone) or videoconference.
-Currently, some judicial interim release (bail) hearings and some criminal disposition hearings are virtual hearings, and accessible as set out below. - 1.2 Members of the public and media wishing to hear or observe a virtual hearing may email the applicable Court Registry as far in advance as possible before the hearing and provide the following information about the hearing they would like to hear or observe:
+1.1 In this Policy, remote hearings means judicial interim release (bail) hearings and some criminal disposition hearings conducted by audioconference (including telephone or MS Teams) or videoconference (MS Teams), and accessible as set out below.

+1.2 Members of the public and media wishing to hear or observe a remote hearing may email the applicable Court Registry as far in advance as possible before the hearing and provide the following information about the hearing they would like to hear or observe:

-- 1.2.1 case name, - 1.2.2 case number (if known), and - 1.2.3 hearing date (Daily court hearing lists are available here). - 1.3 The Court Registry will provide instructions on how to join the virtual hearing. - 1.4 Observation of a virtual hearing may be subject to limits on the number of participants that can be connected. - 1.5 If observers do not call in at the set time or if the connection is lost, the Court will not disrupt the hearings to connect them. - 1.6 The Court's NP 21 Virtual Proceedings and Remote Attendance in the Provincial Court applies to virtual hearings and sets out virtual hearings etiquette, including:
+- 1.2.1 case name,

+- 1.2.2 case number (if known), and

+- 1.2.3 hearing date (Daily court hearing lists are available here).

+1.3 The Court Registry will provide instructions on how to join the remote hearing.

+1.4 Observation of a remote hearing may be subject to limits on the number of participants that can be connected.

+1.5 If observers do not call in at the set time or if the connection is lost, the Court will not disrupt the hearing to connect them.

+1.6 The Court's Notice to the Profession and Public 21 (NP 21) applies to remote hearings and sets out remote hearing etiquette, including:

-No recording or photography: You are not permitted to audio- or video-record, photograph, or screenshot any portion of a virtual or in-person proceeding.
+No recording or photography: You are not permitted to audio- or video-record, photograph, or screenshot any portion of a court proceeding.
 Some proceedings are confidential and there may be a publication ban in effect.
 The BC Courts' Policy on the Use of Electronic Devices in Courtrooms sets out penalties for recording, including prosecution.
 See, also, Access to Court Proceedings Policy, sections 5 and 8.

-No publishing, broadcasting, reproducing, transmitting, sharing, making available, or disseminating: Except as authorized by the Court, the publishing, broadcasting, reproducing, transmitting, sharing, making available, or otherwise disseminating of virtual or in-person proceedings or recordings thereof is prohibited.
+No publishing, broadcasting, reproducing, transmitting, sharing, making available, or disseminating: Except as authorized by the Court, the publishing, broadcasting, reproducing, transmitting, sharing, making available, or otherwise disseminating of court proceedings or recordings thereof is prohibited.
 See section 6 of the Access to Court Proceedings Policy, including section 6.2, which sets out the penalties for publishing, etc., including prosecution.

-- 1.7 People wishing to hear or observe a virtual hearing must read and comply with NP 21. - 1.8 Accredited media should also see Notice to Accredited Media (NM 01) regarding remote access to other court proceedings.
+1.7 People wishing to hear or observe a remote hearing must read and comply with \underline{NP} 21.

+1.8 Accredited media should also see NM 01 Accredited Media Access to Court Proceedings and Court Records regarding remote access to other court proceedings.